ChameleonCloud/docs/source/technical/swift/swift_cli.rst

 .. _object-store-cli-kvm:

-Accessing Object Store from KVM instances
+Accessing object store from KVM instances
 ------------------------------------------

 KVM@TACC does not have its own Object Store.
 To use the *Object Store* from a